 C: The first paragraph is key!
 It needs the keywords that your clients and future clients are putting into the search engines.
 Give the good stuff away in the beginning and get them hooked.

 Alright, I know you’re sitting here reading this and nodding your head and then slowly freaking out.
 This all sounds easier said than done.
 So, if you’re wanting to know how to blog watch my course here.
-If you’re needing help on newsletters, defining who you are writing to contact me here.
-Let’s work one on one.
+If you’re needing help on newsletters, defining who you are writing to watch my course “The Client Journey.”
+And, then dive into my Newsletters 1.0 course.
 Your time is extremely valuable and we can get super clear on who you are writing to each week!
 It will make writing easier.
 I promise.

 What are you going to write about this week?
 I’d love to hear in the comments below.